ucsd-cse12-w19/ucsd-cse12-w19.github.io/index.md

 There is a ZyBook available that has been used in the past.
 You can purchase a subscription and use it at your convenience; it serves as a useful reference and is organized in the order material is presented in this course, and there will be links to relevant ZyBooks sections in with the course schedule.
+There is also a significant amount of reference material at the end of the book for review of Java concepts.
 To get access to the book:

 1. Sign in or create an account at <a href="http://learn.zybooks.com">learn.zybooks.com</a>
 2. Enter zyBook code: UCSDCSE12PolitzWinter2019